meisser/course2019/exercises/journal/exercise05-task.md

 This is essentially the same, but eliminating random noise by looking at a timeframe of 30 days as well as trying to explain the price difference instead of the raw price.
 When regressing the original equation, one would get an extremely high explanatory power due to the fact that the price today is an excellent predictor for the price tomorrow.
 However, I want you to know how well the net inflow predicts price *changes*.
 That's what the above equation can be used for.

 What do you find?
 How well can the 30-day net inflow explain 30-day price changes in this setting?
+(Again, discard the first 1000 days or so.)

 ## Deadline